instagibbs/bolts/XX-eltoo-transactions.md

 does not need rotation since the signature is committed to directly in the script, and the signature directly commits to the settlement transaction, including the nlocktime which is unique per update in a given channel.

+The `annex` is required to allow recovery of the control block to spend an invalidated update transaction with the latest update transaction, without requiring particpants to hold all invalidated settlement states forever.
+This is due to the signature that is included in the script, which cannot be otherwise deterministically regenerated without access to the full settlement state.
+ Alternatively, we could add another round-trip to HTLC additions and forwards, as well as further complicate the protocol.
+FIXME we may want to devise an OP_RETURN like marking that will never be used in a softfork definition.

 The "state-masking offset" is used to hide the total number of updates in the channel from blockchain observers.
 Future versions of this spec can introduce a randomized negotiation